RobotLocomotion/drake/tools/wheel/README.rst

 most recent version of Ubuntu LTS that is supported by Drake.

 On macOS, Drake's dependencies must be installed already (i.e. by preparing an environment as one would to build Drake normally).

-There are a small number of additional dependencies that will be installed by the builder, so the builder must be able to run ``brew``.
+There are a small number of dependencies for the the builder scripts to work that Drake itself does not require.
+In order to install these additional packages, run the ``setup/install_prereqs`` script with the ``--developer`` flag.
 The builder must also be able to write to ``/opt``, as this is where the build is performed.

 The script takes a single, required positional argument, which is used to specify the version with which the wheels should be tagged.
 The version number